npatwari/digicom_OTA_powder/README.md

 4. *Finalize*.
 The name must be 16 charaters or less, so I put in my initials and some minimal abbreviations for what I'm doing.
 You want it to be unique so you can share it with someone else if they want to look at / debug it.
 Select your project and Emulab cluster.
 Click "Next".
 5. *Schedule*.
 Put in the end time (at the least) so that someone else can use the resources after you plan to be done.
 Click "Finish".

+The setup wipes the machines and does a full install of everything on each compute node, so it takes a few minutes.

 ### Specify Experiment Parameters in JSON

 The file save_iq_w_tx_file.json specifies all Shout parameters.
 Start with and edit a copy of save_iq_w_tx_file.json on your local machine.